Purchasing and procurement policy

 Purchasing conditions

-The General Conditions of Purchase of the Achterhoekse Gemeente 2017 (AIAG 2017) apply to every contract entered into by the municipality, as well as to every (pre-contractual) relationship between the municipality and the contractor prior to the conclusion of the contract.
-The applicability of general terms and conditions used by the contractor is expressly excluded.
+The General Terms and Conditions of Purchase of the Municipality of Achterhoek 2017 (AIAG 2017) apply to every agreement entered into by the municipality, as well as to every (pre-contractual) relationship between the municipality and the contractor prior to the conclusion of the agreement.
+The applicability of the general Requirements used Requirements contractor is expressly excluded.

 At the bottom of this page you will find the procurement terms and conditions.